Shook (Sugababes song)

 "Shook" is a song by English girl group Sugababes.
 Written by the group, Anya Jones and Jon Shave, with production by the latter and Big Softy, it was self-released on 9 July 2025.
+It will be included on the group's self-titled upcoming ninth studio album, set for release in February 2027.

 Described by the group as their "summer party banger", the song is an electropop and synth-pop track and was accompanied by a music video directed by Dora Paphides.
 Upon its release, "Shook" was well received by music critics, who praised the production value of the song, as well as the group for their harmonies and for "tapping into their core values" by "blending their trademark sound".

 Background and release

 Following the release of "Jungle" in March 2025, the group announced during an interview with Clash magazine that more music would follow, with Mutya Buena suggesting there were "other singles that [they] were about to release".
 The following month, they released "Weeds", and embarked on their '25 Tour, which concluded in May.

 Leading up to the release of "Shook" on 9 July 2025, the group teased the song via social media posts.
 Upon release, the group said: "From the moment we started writing and then putting the harmonies together, we knew it had to be a single."
 Released independently, distribution for the single is handled by the Orchard.